Chef Carlos Asseph

 But with ceviche Peru has reached the glory of taste, nothing makes “la explosión” like ceviche.

-Later in time French cuisine, after having discovered potatoes and learned how to farm them, divided the cuisine into a family of 5 mother sauces, of which 4 remain until today in most kitchens of the western world.
+Later in time French cuisine, after having discovered potatoes and tomatoes have learned how to farm them, divided the cuisine into a family of 5 mother sauces, of which 4 remain until today in most kitchens of the western world.

 When the French developed this method they were looking to elevate the dining experience with one thing in mind: Elegance.
 They needed to transcend the way of being a barbarian.
 The kitchen was the place to start.
 Over-salted and too spicy are the “barbarian way”.
 Salt was used as a means of preservation for the meats.
 Used generously is a poison that hardens your arteries, elevates blood pressure and causes inflammation of the kidneys and pancreas.